Carrington Charitable Foundation’s Round Up Program

-Carrington Charitable Foundation’s Round Up Program has raised more than $200,000 for Veteran initiatives over the past 2 years.
+Carrington Charitable Foundation’s Round Up Program has raised more than $320,000 for Veteran initiatives since its launch in 2019.
 For the past decade, the Carrington Charitable Foundation (CCF) has supported nonprofit organizations and communities across the United States through causes that reflect the interests of Carrington leaders and our Associates.

 “CCF Round Up is very similar to what customers can do at grocery stores and retail stores to support nonprofits,” said Shelly Lawrence, Executive Director of Community Relations, Carrington Charitable Foundation.
 “When Carrington customers round up for CCF, they’re providing critical support to our Veteran-focused programs.
 It is also a way for Carrington clients to become a part of and support our mission.”

 - Mobility: CCF financially supports The Veterans Airlift Command (VAC).
 Working with a network of volunteer aircraft owners and pilots, the VAC provides free private air transportation for Veterans of the Iraq and Afghanistan conflicts and their families.

 - Stability: Carrington House provides custom, adaptive homes for catastrophically injured Veterans.
 To date, Carrington House has built 27 homes for deserving Veterans, each designed to meet the special needs of wounded Veterans and their families.
 Carrington House is now shifting towards supporting a housing initiative for struggling Gold Star Families.

 - Purpose: This pillar is focused on a Veteran’s struggle transitioning to a civilian life post service.
 CCF supports the operating budget of the Travis Mills Foundation, a retreat for wounded Veterans to help return a sense of normalcy after traumatic injuries.